– Steamboat Champlain II: OPEN

 – NEW!
 Pot Ash Point Canal Boat: OPEN

 – NEW!
 Providence Island Canal Sloop: OPENING SEPTEMBER 2023

 The Vermont Underwater Historic Preserve is operated by the Vermont Division of Historic Preservation and managed by Lake Champlain Maritime Museum on their behalf.

+Lake Champlain’s Historic Preserve system works and succeeds only with your cooperation.
+The protection of historic shipwrecks and safety of other divers is your responsibility.
 Divers who witness violations of the preserve diving guidelines are asked to voluntarily report them to the Vermont State Police Marine Division (802) 655-3435 and the New York State Police (518) 962-8235.

 Access to the sites in the Lake Champlain Underwater Historic Preserve is free of charge, but divers must register annually prior to using the Preserve System.

 During the 2022 Dive Season, we conducted a survey of the Vermont Underwater Historic Preserves.
 We asked registered divers about how they access the preserves and what they want to see in the future.
 You can review the full results of this survey in the preview below or by clicking the linked text underneath the preview window.
 Thanks to all who participated!